 We are so thankful and grateful for the opportunity to work alongside Pastor “Z.” We have mentioned Pastor “Z” in earlier updates.
 He is presently pastoring eight churches and doing a tremendous job.
 In fact, Lord willing, some of his students will be attending our School of Ministry in Chiang Khong.
 He recently planted a new church, and they are seeing people saved, baptized, and growing in their faith.

 PLEASE PRAY FOR PASTOR “Z” AND HIS MINISTRY, ESPECIALLY THE NEW CHURCH AND NEW CONVERTS!

 Of course, we are thankful and grateful how God is continues to use “Operation Samaritan’s Compassion” to spread the love of Christ to hurting people.
 In the past two months, we have been able to help many with medicine, two with surgeries, another one with hospital costs, and many with food.
 Yet, our biggest project the past month has been to help get poor children and teens enrolled in school.
 Because of the faithful giving of God’s people – a special shoutout to Pastor Le Jeune and the White Oak Baptist Church and Pastor Noel Cwenar and the Gospel Light Baptist Church for their significant gifts for this project – we have been able to see close to eighty young people enroll in school.
 Even my eldest daughter, Jessica and the Children’s Ministry at her church got involved and raised enough money for five young people.

 PLEASE CONTINUE TO PRAY FOR OPERATION SAMARITAN’S COMPASSION!

 As always, my wife and I want to thank you for praying, giving, and taking the time to read over our Prayer update.
 We love and appreciate you all!

-Your Missionaries to Southeast Asia,
+Your Missionaries in Asia,